gusgh9176/DiscordMusicBot/README.md

 - **Q: The bot doesn't respond to "!music" commands.**
   - A: The user who entered the command must be in a voice channel

+- **Q: How do you play music?**
+  - A: Enter !music and then enter the number you want music.